the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 When it takes him, his mouth water gets full of air, he hits his teeth together, and he is getting thin.
 I asked your students to throw the spirit out and they didn't have the power.
-Jesus said back, "The people these days that doesn't believe!
+Jesus said back, "The people these days; they don't believe!
 How long will I be with you?
 How long will I have to put up with you?
 Bring him to me."
 They brought him to him.
 Seeing him, the spirit immediately threw him shaking and rolling on the ground with his mouth water full of air.
 Jesus asked "How long has he had this?", and he replied, "Since he was a child; it throws him into the fire or water to kill him.
-If you have the power, please be kind and help us."
+If you have the power to do something, please be kind and help us."
-Jesus said "If you have power?
+Jesus said "'If you have power'?
 The believer can do anything."
 Immediately, the father shouted "I believe; help my not-belief!"
 Jesus, seeing that a crowd was gathering, put the sick spirit in its place, saying to it